About Ariel Meadow Stallings

 My most recent book From Shitshow to Afterglow is all about my shitshow... but if you want to know how things are going now, I invite you to subscribe to my private publication, aptly named The Afterglow.

-Members get instant access to my most intimate work, including daily conscious embodiment videos, bi-weekly exclusive essays, plus a massive library of over 50 essays, audiobooks, online courses.
+Members get instant access to my most intimate work, including three online courses, an audiobook, daily conscious embodiment videos, and a massive library of my most personal essays.
 Members also get instant access to 15 deleted chapters from Sh!tshow ... the stuff that was too weird, too raw, too dirty for mainstream publication.